 The prospect of moving in itself can be daunting, let alone considering moving to somewhere like New York City.
-If you haven’t ever lived there, there is much to know before you contemplate the big move.
+If you haven’t ever lived there, there is much to know before contemplating the big move.
 Of course, it sounds exciting, and Hollywood (interestingly) has romanticized it so that just the thought of being there is thrilling.
 After all, It is the hub of every culture, food, and entertainment available.
 How could it not be exciting?
-It takes common sense, money, and planning to make this big leap, but if you can get through the settling-in season, what follows may just be everything you hoped it would be.
+It takes common sense, money, and planning to make this big leap, but if you can get through the settling-in season, what follows may be everything you hoped it would be.
 Of course, ensuring you have a job waiting is the first thing you should take into consideration.
 The next, obviously, is housing, which is a little trickier than you may think.
 Finally, what should you do about your car?

 - Hospitality in entertainment, food, hotels, and museums